karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 /version/1/users/john
 ```

-Kong will consider the request URI a match, and if the overall API is matched
+Qordoba will consider the request URI a match, and if the overall API is matched
 (considering `hosts` and `methods` fields), the extracted capturing groups
 will be available from the plugins in the `ngx.ctx` variable: